 - Cattleya, the “classic orchid” (epiphytic, or air-growing): The showy “corsage orchid” has ruffled blossoms in luminous colors and a rich, heady, hint-of-vanilla scent.
 To achieve blooms, it requires 5 to 6 hours of light per day.
 Move it outside in the summer, and water copiously.

 - Oncidium, the “dancing lady orchid” (usually epiphytic): Easy-to-grow Oncidium bears small flowers that sway like dancing ballerinas.
 These fast-growing, fanciful flowers appear in every size, shape, and color that you can imagine.
-It needs filtered light 5 to 8 hours a day.
+It needs filtered light for 5 to 8 hours a day.

 - Phalaenopsis, the “moth orchid” (epiphytic): The best choice for beginners, this is easy to tend and fast-growing, producing lavish sprays of white, pink, yellow, red, spotted or striped blossoms that last for 3 to 6 weeks.
-It’s very cold sensitive and needs a lot of humidity.
+It’s very cold-sensitive and needs a lot of humidity.
 Feed it well.

 - Cymbidium, the “buttonhole orchid” (usually terrestrial, or earth-growing): Expect intricate, arching sprays with double rows of big (3- to 5-inch) bold blossoms in colors from pastel to primary.
-Native in many parts of Asia, cool-loving Cymbidiums are really outdoor orchids; in southern California, they’re ideal garden plants.
+Native to many parts of Asia, cool-loving Cymbidiums are really outdoor orchids; in southern California, they’re ideal garden plants.
 Cymbidiums are often fragrant, especially those with green flowers.

 - Paphiopedilum, the “slipper orchid” (terrestrial): Often called “Lady’s Slippers,” this orchid is great for beginners and one of the easiest orchids to grow.
 Slipper orchids have long-lasting blooms, flaunting outlandish flowers in sensational and mysterious hues.
-They also have a patterned foliage that is attractive even when not in bloom.
+They also have patterned foliage that is attractive even when not in bloom.
 Lady’s Slippers come in many colors and patterns.

 - Dendrobium, the “orchid of many faces” (usually epiphytic): This light-loving plant thrives when it’s pot-bound, can’t stand to have wet feet, and doesn’t like to be disturbed.
 The flowers are most often white or purple and white.
 Use a small pot and repot it only every few years.